XR-Studios/xr-studios.github.io/gettingStarted.md

 - I get a linker or SDK error when trying to build my project in Visual Studio!
     - Are you using Visual Studio 2019?
 Each openFrameworks release is written for a specific version of Microsoft's C++ SDK.
 Currently openFrameworks only works with Visual Studio 2017 using the Visual Studio 2017 Build Tools.
 <p>&nbsp;</p>
 - It sucks that panel components and non-panel components like Large Buttons aren't aware of one another at all!
+They shouldn't need separate event listeners!
     - I'm working on it!!!
 <p>&nbsp;</p>
 - How do I know when to use `->` versus `.` when referencing an object?